 From our window upstairs, we looked down and saw that the guy spraying does not have protective gear.
 Over his folded pants and shirt, he was actually wearing a raincoat.
 He was also wearing slippers, with no gloves, and no mask.
 I took pity on the guy.
 If only he knows the proper gear for someone spraying Glyphosate.
 However, he seems to be perfectly ok with it.
 And I wondered about the thousands of other farmers who trustingly sprayed the chemical who ended up very sick but never attributed their illness to the real cause.
 More sadly, there were a few plots of vegetables right next to the weeds being sprayed.

 I did a quick google search and told Narin about Glyphosate, and offered to share to our host organization about its negative effects, as well as what I have directly experienced.
 But I was wary of how to approach it.
 First, language is such a huge barrier when the topic is something so technical and sensitive.
 Technical because I understand how unknowing farmers consider weed-killers their friend and to be able to explain it, I have to give very good basis for my argument.
-Sensitive because as an international volunteer being hosted in an organization, I don’t want to come up so strong, however strongly I felt about it, and offend my hosts.
+Sensitive because as an international volunteer being hosted in a local organization, I don’t want to come up so strong, however strongly I felt about it, and offend my hosts.
 I asked Narin what he thought about how to approach it.
 He said that I could not just approach the director and tell him about it.
 He said that he will find a good time and open it up to them.
 I told him I’m willing to share about it if they are interested, and now I am writing this blog and preparing a powerpoint presentation with the materials I gathered.
 I hope to complete it over the weekend.
 I won’t be proposing the cleanup on Saturday anymore, since I don’t want to pull up weeds that have been sprayed with Glyphosan.

 Although Glyphosate’s classification under the IARC is ‘Group 2A, Probably Carcinogenic’, there is also what the IARC classifies as ‘mechanistic evidence’, such as DNA damage to human cells from exposure to the chemical.
 It has been found present in human urine, and two possible sources are direct exposure, or through residues of the pesticide in genetically modified food.
 Sadly, it is the most common herbicide being used throughout the world despite its being banned in many countries.
 Where there are regulations, enforcement are lax.
 In fact in the US instead of decreasing, EPA increased its allowable limits for some crops.
 It was also found to be a biocide and antibiotic, killing bacteria in soil.